SAP-samples/cloud-cap-samples-java/README.md

 ## Database Setup and Spring Profiles

-The application comes with two predefined profiles that determines how to run the application: `default`, and `cloud` (see `srv/src/main/resources/application.yaml`).
+The application comes with two predefined profiles that determine how to run the application: `default`, and `cloud` (see `srv/src/main/resources/application.yaml`).

 - The `default` profile specifies to use an in-memory H2 database.